Suzanne Simard: Interspecies cooperation

 Simard found that "fir trees were using the fungal web to trade nutrients with paper-bark birch trees over the course of the season".
 For example, tree species can loan one another sugars as deficits occur within seasonal changes.
 This is a particularly beneficial exchange between deciduous and coniferous trees as their energy deficits occur during different periods.
 The benefit "of this cooperative underground economy appears to be better over-all health, more total photosynthesis, and greater resilience in the face of disturbance".

+The interspecies cooperation is now criticized, highlighting the low amount of nutrient transfer between species through the mycorrhizal networks.
+The mother tree theory is also called into question by plant scientists for lacking scientific evidence and promoting the personification of plants.
+Simard and colleagues published a detailed rebuttal to this critique.

 Science communication

 Suzanne Simard is an advocate of science communication.
 At the University of British Columbia she initiated with colleagues Dr. Julia Dordel and Dr. Maja Krzic the Communication of Science Program TerreWEB, which has been training graduate students to become better communicators of their research since 2011.
 Simard has appeared in videos intended for general audiences, including three TED talks, the short documentary Do trees communicate?, and the longer documentary films Intelligent Trees (where she appears alongside forester and author Peter Wohlleben) and Fantastic Fungi.
 New Scientist magazine interviewed Simard in 2021.
 Suzanne Simard has published a book where she reviews her discoveries about the life of trees and forests along with autobiographical notes.

 Simard discussed her work and her book Finding the Mother Tree on BBC Radio 4's Woman's Hour in March 2022.